-A brief history of Multnomah Athletic Club
+A Brief History of Multnomah Athletic Club

-In February 1891, members of the Portland Football and Cricket Team invited anyone interested in forming a permanent athletic club to attend a special meeting.
+In February 1891, members of the Portland Football and Cricket Team invited men interested in forming a permanent athletic club to attend a special meeting.
 In short order, the Multnomah Amateur Athletic Club was born.
-The members rented space on the third floor of the Willamette Block on Second Street where they installed a gymnasium to facilitate their physical conditioning.
+The members rented space on the third floor of the Willamette Block on Second Street (today's SW Second Avenue), where they installed a gymnasium to facilitate their physical conditioning.
 By November, membership totaled more than 300.

 With team victories came increased membership and the need for larger athletic and social facilities.
-In 1893, the club moved to a specially built clubhouse at 10th and Yamhill, the site of today's downtown public library, where it remained until a new and much larger facility was built on Chapman Street in 1900.
+In 1893, the club moved to a specially built clubhouse at 10th and Yamhill, the site of today's downtown public library, where it remained until a new and much larger facility was built on Chapman Street (today's SW 18th Avenue) in 1900.
 That structure, located at the northeast corner of the club's playing fields (today's Providence Park), was completely destroyed in a massive fire in July 1910 that leveled several blocks of buildings.

 By the early 1920s, it had become clear that the existing playing fields and grandstands were inadequate for major sporting events.
 To resolve the problem, the club created a separate association to finance and construct a large stadium on the club's property.
 The stadium opened in 1926, hosted many sports events over the decades, including football, baseball, and dog racing, and eventually passed into public ownership when the club sold the structure and land to the City of Portland in 1966.

-In 1960, the club launched an ambitious facilities expansion program that proceeded in phases over the next fifteen years.
-Phase I was the construction of the east portion of the present building; Phase II, was the controversial demolition of the 1912 clubhouse and construction of much larger western portion; and Phase III was the construction of a major parking facility with tennis courts and gymnastics rooms on the upper levels.
+In 1960, the club launched an ambitious facilities expansion program that proceeded in phases over the next 15 years.
+Phase I was the construction of the east portion of the present building; Phase II was the controversial demolition of the 1912 clubhouse and construction of a much larger western portion.
+Phase III was the construction of a major parking facility with tennis courts and gymnastics rooms on the upper levels.

 The club's history has mirrored the nation's and the region's in various ways.
 Team sports came and went, with football, baseball, track and field, boxing, and wrestling finding early favor.
-Some sports and sources of exercise gradually lost favor; for example, boxing, bowling, and pool and billiard playing; and others grew steadily, such as swimming, court sports, skiing, gymnastics, jogging, and walking.
+Some sports and sources of exercise gradually lost favor; for example, boxing, bowling, and pool and billiard playing.
+Others grew steadily, such as swimming, court sports, skiing, gymnastics, jogging, and walking.

-Today's Multnomah Athletic Club — the word "Amateur" was dropped from the name in 1936--is significantly different from the club of the 1891-1920 period.
-In the early years, the club welcomed women for social events, and, eventually, many women became non-voting members under family memberships.
+Today's Multnomah Athletic Club — the word "Amateur" was dropped from the name in 1936 — is significantly different from the club of the 1891-1920 period.
+In the early years, the club welcomed women for some social events and athletic activities and, eventually, many women became non-voting members under family memberships.
 In 1977, the board recognized the need for equality and conferred full member privileges upon the club's women.
-Since then, four women have served the club as its president.
+Since then, six women have served the club as its president.

 An Overview of MAC Archives

 Among the earliest records are a ledger of life members, various annually printed lists of members and bylaws, programs for MAAC-sponsored sports competitions, and copies of newspaper articles charting the founding and early history of the club.
 Board minutes are complete for the period December 1893 through February 1895 and 1901 to the present.

-The Archives includes a large collection of medals, trophies, and memorabilia, some of which are usually displayed in first floor exhibit cases and in the Sports Pub.
+The Archives includes a large collection of medals, trophies, and memorabilia, some of which are usually displayed in first-floor exhibit cases and in the Sports Pub.
 Included are items from some of the earliest MAAC-sponsored athletic competitions.